krdn-dev/naiveproxy-manager/README.en.md

 **🧪 Status:** The script is in testing phase.
 Tested by me on Debian 13.
 Please test on other OS and report via [Issues](https://github.com/krdn-dev/naiveproxy-installer/issues)

+**⚠️ Disclaimer:** This script is provided "as is".
+The author is not responsible for any data loss or damage arising from its use.

 ## ✨ Features

 - 🚀 Auto-installation of the latest Go version